Start: Noon on Thursday, April 18, through 10am on Saturday, April 20, 2019

 –RUSA number (if applicable)

-–Emergency contact name and phone number (cannot be someone on the ride)
+–Emergency contact name & number (cannot be someone on the ride)

 If you have team members riding tandems or triples, note that, too.
 Remember a team is 3-5 machines (a tandem is one machine).